jhackett1/wp-geo-search/README.md

 ### Bulk-updating existing posts

-If you have many posts that you need to add longitude and latitude meta to in bulk, you could run some code like this on theme activation:
+If you have many posts that you need to add longitude and latitude meta to in bulk, you could add something like this to `functions.php`, which will run on [theme activation](https://developer.wordpress.org/reference/hooks/after_switch_theme/):

 ```
 function example_update_all_latlngs(){